In Which I Ramble Some…

 At People’s Church

 It was Saturday night, and I queued into People’s Church in Tacoma with a few hundred other kids.
 I’d never been in a church so huge, and on Saturday nights youth pastor Brad took over to cajole hundreds of high school and college-aged kids to live lives of meaning and purpose.
-His message was unique for the time, as was the music.
+The message – and music – was unique for the time.
 We had a glistening pipe organ where I grew up.
 I never cared, and I never listened.
 The woman who played it knew five chords and one volume: Deep Purple it wasn’t.
 People’s church was the first church I’d been to where drums and guitars and basses were as much a part of the service as singing and preaching.
-Raising hands was normal, not weird, and Brad encouraged us to develop an actual relationship with G.
+Raising hands was normal, not weird, and Brad encouraged us to develop a relationship with G.

 Brad came out tonight, before the service, saying that he’d met a brother from California who played the piano and he was turning the service over to him.
 “I’m pretty sure you’ll like it,” he said, a little coy.
 I remember that Keith played the piano like it had never been played.
 Like no piano had ever been played.
 Like no piano was ever meant to be played.
 He might have cried.
 He certainly laughed.
 It’s trite to say, but this man was completely sold out.
 Belief poured from him like water from a hydrant.